Working with Schools and the Area Links Scheme

 For KS3 Students:

 The details of all visits and talks can be tailored to the needs of your school to fit in with other outreach and careers advice your students may receive.
-We usually work with Year 9 students and above, but can discuss sessions for younger students if you feel this would be beneficial.
+We usually work with Year 9 students and above with priority for students in Year 12, but can discuss sessions for younger students if you feel this would be beneficial.
 We are also happy to provide teacher training to staff involved in the UCAS admissions process, or talks for parents, and to attend higher-education related events that you are organising.
-However, please note that, because of constraints on our time, we are not usually able to attend routine HE Fairs.
+However, please note that, because of constraints on our time, we are not usually able to attend routine HE and Careers Fairs.

 If you would like to organise a visit to your school, please sign-up to our regular mailing list below and look out for emails advertising dates when we will next be in your area.
 Alternatively, you can always email us at firstname.lastname@example.org.